 Peace of Mind

-Retainer fees are often nonrefundable.
-If the retainer account has leftover funds, that’s tough luck for the client.
-With a subscription plan, you have peace of mind knowing that the money you invest into the plan is being utilized each month for the services you need at a cost-effective price.
+With a subscription plan, you have peace of mind knowing that the money you invest into the plan is being utilized each month for the services you need at a cost-effective price, that you have secured your attorney’s representation, and that you’ll be afforded priority access to your attorney at a moment’s notice.

 We’re Committed to the Construction Industry